-The execution of the decarbonisation strategy, including enhanced bog rehabilitation and a move to biomass only power in Edenderry Power Limited post 2023, will lead to the decarbonisation of the Group's business activities.
+The execution of the decarbonisation strategy, including enhanced bog rehabilitation, is leading to the decarbonisation of the Group's business activities.
 This is the basis of the provisions for restructuring, redundancy and other decarbonisation costs which were recognised in the year ended 25 March 2020.